What is a CSA?

 Most of the food is presented on tables, similar to what one would find at a farmers market.
 Members select the vegetables to make up their share for the week.
 Some crops are offered as a "U-pick", in which members have the option of going out in the fields and harvesting their own.

-Pickups for the summer share at the Horsham site are on Monday, Wednesday and Fridays from 2:30-7:30 pm., from late May to early November.
-Pickups for The Highlands site are Mondays and Thursdays 2:30-7pm.
+Pickups for the summer share at the Horsham farm site are on Monday, Wednesday and Fridays from 2:30-7:30 pm., from late May to early November.

-Winter shares run from mid-November until late May at the Horsham site.
+Winter shares run from mid-November until late February at the Horsham farm.

 For the summer/fall season, there are 3 share sizes: